Frequently Asked Questions

 Can I just attend and pay for one class at a time?

 To make sure the class has consistent numbers and that the ability of the class moves forward together, we only offer the four-week class for $50.
-Drop-ins are not accepted.
+Drop-ins are accepted on a case-by-case basis and with prior approval.
+Email email@example.com to find out if it would work for you to drop in.

 Do I need prior dance experience?

 Not at all.
-Our Level 1 class is geared toward the absolute beginner.
+Our Beginner Cuban Salsa class is geared toward the absolute beginner.

 I've done some LA/New York/Ballroom style salsa in the past.
 Can I start at a higher level?

 Cuban salsa is quite a bit different from other styles.
 It's best to start from the beginning, so that you have a solid foundation as the difficulty increases.
-That being said, you are welcome to register for any level between levels 1 and 3, and if you decide it's too difficult or stressful for you, you can drop back to a more comfortable level.
-You must get approval from Mike to take level 4 and above.
+That being said, you are welcome to register for either the Beginner or Intermediate class without prior approval.
+If you decide the Intermediate class is too difficult or stressful for you, you can drop back to the beginner level.
+You must get approval from Mike to take Advanced Cuban Salsa.

 What is Casino?